Historical Jesus: The Gospel of John

 The fourth gospel, the Gospel of John, differs greatly from the Synoptic Gospels and scholars generally consider it to be less useful for reconstructions of the life of Jesus than the Synoptic Gospels.
 As James Crossley and Robert J. Myles explain, John "is of limited use for reconstructing the life of the historical Jesus."
 However, since the third quest, John's gospel is seen as having more reliability than previously thought or is sometimes seen as even more reliable than the synoptics.
-For example, certain sayings in John are as old as or older than their synoptic counterparts, his representation of the topography around Jerusalem is often superior to that of the synoptics, his testimony that Jesus was executed before, rather than on, Passover, might well be more accurate, and his presentation of Jesus in the garden and the prior meeting held by the Jewish authorities are more historically plausible than their synoptic parallels.
+Mark Allan Powell has observed that while the Gospel of John was often set aside in twentieth-century historical Jesus research because of its later date and theological style, some scholars have identified primitive material in it that can contribute authentic historical information alongside the Synoptic Gospels and thereby support the overall reliability of the Gospel accounts for understanding the existence of Jesus.
+For example, certain sayings in John are as old as or older than their synoptic counterparts, and his representation of Jerusalem, Jesus's interactions with Jewish authorities, and chronology could be superior to that of the synoptics.
+John provides additional support for various facts about the historical Jesus also found in the Synoptics, such as his association with John the Baptist, choosing of twelve disciples, conflicts with religious authorities, emphasis on love, a high self-conception, and usage of aphoristic formulations.
+John’s claims that Jesus visited Bethany and Ephraim, had a follower named Nathaniel, and that Peter was from Bethsaida may also be historical.
+Recent studies further explore possible interfluential relationships between both John and the Synoptics, suggesting that the two drew on shared early oral traditions and eyewitness perspectives in complementary ways, which strengthens the case for John's historical value.

+Historians also point to high rates of accurate name recall in the Synoptic Gospels (and to a lesser extent in John) as evidence that early Christian communities preserved eyewitness-linked details from the start.